olcf/olcf-user-docs/systems/frontier_user_guide.rst

 2025-02-18
 ----------
 On Tuesday, February 18, 2025, Frontier's system software was upgraded and the default modules were updated.
-The following changes will take place:
+The following changes took place:

 - ACTION REQUIRED: The default modules on Frontier have been updated to the HPE/Cray Programming Environment (CPE) 24.11 and ROCm/6.2.4.
 For any teams using the default modules, application code must be re-compiled and re-linked prior to running after the outage.
 - Upgrade to Cray OS 3.2 (SLES-15 SP6).